Manoj1428/group04-pm05/docs/plan.md

 To determine the need for the website change to a mobile application
 ### Organizations background:
 The organization has the best support for the and also fits the needs and requirements.
-### Basic requirements:
-- Website is converted to mobile application
-- Must be compatible with both Android and iOS devices.
-- Before November 2nd week the deployment should be completed
-- Jdk 1.7 must be used.
-- Android devices from version 4.1
-- iOS devices from iOS 7.0 should support.
-- XCode IDE is used.
-- Android studio 1.5 compatibility.
-- Swift version 9 compatibility.
-- Use of MySQL as the main database.

 ### Statement of work and Schedule information:
 ### Scope of work:
 All the requirements should be met by the project in the actual website and allow people to book, cancel, re-schedule the cab bookings, servers to be available all the time, and high priority should be given to accuracy.